nutjob-laboratories/erk/README.txt

 Disable functionality:
-  --noask               Don't ask for a server to connect to on start --nosettings          Disable "Settings & Tools" menu --nomenus             Disable all menus
+  --noask               Don't ask for a server to connect to on start --nosettings          Disable the "Settings" menu --nomenus             Disable all menus
   --noconnect           Disable connection commands --noscripts           Disable scripting